sample/pritunl-keycloak-user-check/README.md

 - `SEARCH_BY_EMAIL`: Set to `True` to search users by email, `False` to search by username.
 - `CHECK_EMAIL_VERIFICATION`: Set to `True` to require email verification in Keycloak for VPN access.

+## Limitations

+- **Keycloak Availability:** If Keycloak is unavailable, VPN users will be denied authorization.
+This dependency means that the VPN access control is directly tied to Keycloak's uptime.
+- **User Existence and Status Checks:** The script only verifies whether a user exists in Keycloak and whether they are active.
+Participation in groups and realm roles are not checked, which limits the scope of access control to basic user status.
+- **Persistent VPN Connections:** If a user is connected to the VPN and is subsequently blocked in Keycloak, their VPN connection will not be terminated automatically.
+This behavior may lead to potential security concerns where blocked users retain access until their session ends or is manually terminated.

 ## Installation

 Follow these steps to deploy the `pritunl-keycloak-user-check` script on your Pritunl server: